Founded in 1900, the School of Business established one of the first five business programs in the nation. That entrepreneurial spirit remains strong.

 The Center for Brand and Product Management is the nation’s first university-based center focused on producing talent and knowledge in the field of brand and product management.
 The center was established to fill a gap—no one was training business students to be top-notch brand managers.
 Brand management is the one “specialty” that requires a breadth of business skills.
 The Center for Brand and Product Management’s unique environment—and uniquely effective blend of curriculum and applied learning—builds those skills.
 Since its inception in 2003, the Center for Brand and Product Management has had 100 percent internship placement and strong full-time placement at some of the best consumer-packaged-goods companies around the country.
 Students leave with a network, a community, and a portfolio of applied learning experiences.
 See the program website for more information.

 There is no better foundation for marketing action than marketing research.
 The A.C.
-Nielsen Center for Marketing Research offers the premier full-time MBA program with a specialization in marketing research.
+Nielsen Center for Marketing Research offers the premier full-time MBA in Business: Marketing program with a named option in Marketing Research.
 The center was established in 1990 and is built on the legacy and funding of the Arthur C. Nielsen Jr. family, pioneers in the field of marketing research.
 It was created to train MBA students in the specialized ideas, issues, and techniques of marketing research, as well as to help discover and disseminate new marketing research knowledge.
 See the program website for more information.

 Admission consideration for the MBA Program requires a four-year undergraduate degree or the equivalent, in any discipline, from an accredited institution.
 The School of Business seeks a minimum of two years of full-time work experience along with a strong undergraduate performance.
 In addition to academic credentials, GMAT scores and work experience, personal achievements, motivation, communication skills (written and oral), international exposure and recommendation letters are considered in the admission process at both the master's and doctoral levels.